hobson/ansible-django-stack/README.md

 ansible-django-stack
 ====================

-Ansible Playbook designed for environments running a Django app.
-It can install and configure these applications that are commonly used in production Django deployments:
+Shameless recyclying of [Johnathan Calazan's](https://github.com/jcalazan) [ansible playbook](https://github.com/jcalazan/ansible-django-stack)) for deploying django apps.
+It knows how to install and configure these applications to play nice together:
 - Nginx
 - Gunicorn
 - PostgreSQL